Old Town, Oslo: Church centre

 Oslo was a village with St. Clement's Church and cemetery already extant around the year 1000.
 According to Snorri's Heimskringla, the city was built by King Harald Hardrada in 1050.
 Subsequent archaeological excavations and research have established that Oslo had an urban structure as early as the end of the Viking Age.
 Towards the end of the 11th century, King Olav Kyrre made the city a bishop's seat.
 Around the year 1100 Oslo's former two stave churches, the old Clement's Church and Old St. Mary's Church, were replaced with stone churches.
 King Sigurd the Crusader began St. Hallvard's Cathedral in the early 12th century.
 The cathedral was named after St. Hallvard of Husaby in Lier, Norway, who was shot when he tried to save an innocent pregnant woman who was accused of theft from two men.
 The church's most important sections were completed by 1130 when King Sigurd was buried in the chancel south wall, and the body of St. Hallvard was moved from his former grave in Lier and placed in a magnificent silver casket that was placed on the high altar.
 He was Oslo's patron saint.

-King Håkon IV Håkonsson built a new royal residence in stone and brick.
+King Haakon IV Haakonsson built a new royal residence in stone and brick.
 The bishop replaced a former bishop's palace with a new stone, Oslo Bishop's Castle.
 The Dominican monastery (St. Olav's Monastery) was built close to the somewhat older St. Olaf's Church.

 In around 1290 the Franciscans established their monastery in the south-eastern outskirts of town upon the north-facing slope of Ekeberg (current Ekeberg slope).
 In 1299 King Eirik II Magnusson died.
 As he had no sons, his brother took over the throne as Haakon V Magnusson.
 King Haakon had Oslo as his ducal seat while his brother was king, and he made Oslo his permanent royal residence.
 At the same time he started construction of the Akershus Fortress, as weapons development made the palace an easy target for artillery from Ekeberg Hill.
-In the early 1300s, St. Mary's Church was converted into a large brick cathedral with two strong west towers - a landmark for the entrance to the city.
+In the early 1300s, St. Mary's Church was converted into a large brick cathedral with two strong west towers – a landmark for the entrance to the city.

 In 1314 the king decided that the dean of St. Mary's Church was to be made Chancellor, and be given the State seal of "forever", and so he made Oslo the capital of the kingdom of Norway.
 King Haakon died in 1319, and was buried in St. Mary's Church.
 Under Hakon Magnusson, the city reached its peak in cultural diversity.